 We acquired our Powder River Basin reporting unit in 2019 and recorded it at fair value at that time.
-Based on the events that occurred during 2020 described above, we determined that the forecasted cash flows, and therefore the fair value, of our Powder River Basin reporting unit significantly decreased during 2020, and accordingly performed a quantitative impairment assessment of the goodwill related to that reporting unit during that period.
+During 2020, current and forward commodity prices significantly declined from their levels at December 31, 2019 due primarily to the decreases in energy demand as a result of the outbreak of the COVID-19 pandemic and actions taken by the Organization of the Petroleum Exporting Countries, Russia, the United States and other oil-producing countries relating to the oversupply of oil.
+Based on these events, we determined that the forecasted cash flows, and therefore the fair value, of our Powder River Basin reporting unit significantly decreased during 2020, and accordingly performed a quantitative impairment assessment of the goodwill related to that reporting unit during that period.
 Based on our quantitative assessment, which utilized the income approach, we determined that the goodwill associated with the Powder River Basin reporting unit should be fully impaired, and accordingly we recorded an \$80.3 million impairment of the goodwill attributed to that reporting unit during the year ended December 31, 2020.

-We did not record any impairments of the goodwill associated with our Arrow or NGL Marketing and Logistics reporting units during 2020, as we did not have indicators that it was more likely than not that the fair value of those reporting units had declined to below their carrying value at December 31, 2020.
-At December 31, 2020, our accumulated goodwill impairments at CEQP and CMLP were approximately \$1,736.8 million and \$1,479.6 million, respectively.
+The following table summarizes the goodwill of our reporting units (in millions).
+We did not record any impairments of the goodwill associated with our Arrow or NGL Marketing and Logistics reporting units during the years ended December 31, 2021, 2020 and 2019.
+At December 31, 2021, our accumulated goodwill impairments at CEQP and CMLP were approximately \$1,736.8 million and \$1,479.6 million, respectively.